Mileena28/Mileena28.github.io/astrology-content/tarot/major-arcana.md

 **Type**: BLOOD CARD - Structures larger than yourself shape your world.

-**Visual Description**: A massive figure strikes an anvil with a hammer, each blow sending sparks that form into a crown of stars above his head.
-His beard is grey iron, his arms thick as tree trunks, and his leather apron bears the marks of countless years of labor.
-Behind him rises a fortress of his own making - stone by stone, wall by wall, built to last generations.
-At his feet lie the tools of construction and order: the square, the level, the cornerstone.
-His expression is neither cruel nor kind but implacably firm - he is the law made flesh, the structure that supports, the boundary that protects.
+**Visual Description**: A powerful blacksmith strikes an anvil with a heavy hammer, each blow sending bright sparks into the air.
+His arms are broad and muscular, his face weathered with sweat and determination, and his dark beard is trimmed but full.
+He wears a worn leather apron over a rough shirt, showing years of labor at the forge.
+Behind him rises a great stone fortress, its towers stretching into the sky as a symbol of strength and permanence.
+The glowing metal on the anvil reflects the intensity of his work, while tools and iron rest nearby.
+His expression is focused and stern — steady, disciplined, and unyielding, embodying the weight of law, structure, and endurance.

 **Core Meaning**: Material mastery, protective authority, established power, building legacies, the father principle, structures that outlast their makers, earned authority.